samyk-dev/ElectroDB/README.md

 ### 🆘 Getting Help
 If you encounter issues:
 1. Check that all dependencies are installed
-2. Ensure your Excel files have the correct column structure
+2. Ensure your Excel files have the correct column structure and spelling
 3. Verify file permissions for database read/write
-4. If these fixes do not work, contact skouidri@uchicago.edu with "ElectroDB" in the subject line to get help, I will try to respond as soon as possible
+4. If these fixes do not work, contact skouidri@uchicago.edu with "ElectroDB" in the subject line to get help, and I will try to respond as soon as possible

 ---